 Born into a farming family who grew grapes, Loimer knew he wanted to be a winemaker.
-He worked with his parents from 1989 on, doing stints in California (Schug in Carneros) and Germany then eventually took over the family business in 1997.
+He worked with his parents from 1989, doing stints in California (Schug in Carneros) and Germany, then eventually took over the family business in 1997.

-For part of his operations, he first bought the cellar of the Haindorf Castle in Langenlois.
+For part of his operation, he first bought the cellar of the Haindorf Castle in Langenlois.
 Then he built a modern-style black cube on top for the winery.
 Old world meets minimalist modern.

-It’s interesting to note how tradition played a role in their operation.
+It’s interesting to note how tradition played a role in Loimer’s operation.
 The family historically worked with large, wooden, neutral oak casks (foudres).
-When Loimer returned from his studies and work, he eventually replaced them with stainless tanks and 225-liter oak barrels- the result of influences from his time away.
+When Loimer returned from his studies and work, he eventually replaced them with stainless tanks and 225-liter oak barrels, the result of influences from his time away.

 1993 was the first release of Fred Loimer Grüner Veltliner made in these barrels with oak influences.
 Although he got super reviews, as the nineties progressed, this method wasn’t sitting well with him.
 So the barrels began growing in size and eventually in 1999 he was back to the traditional 2,500-liter old wooden casks.

 When it comes to tradition and the vineyard, the family never used herbicides, pesticides, or fertilizers.
-Loimer stuck with this philosophy yet began thinking more about his farming methods; in 2003 he realized they were not working.
-He questioned whether there was a way to get more sense of place and even more individuality in style.
+Loimer stuck with this philosophy yet began thinking more about his farming methods.
+In 2003 he realized they just were not working.
+He questioned whether there was a way to get more sense of place and individuality of style in every bottle.
 After a few problematic years, the switch to biodynamic farming began circa 2005.

 Biodynamics Leads to Respekt

-After Loimer’s second year of biodynamically farming together with colleagues in Austria and Alto Adige, they looked for a consultant to help with the process and found the late Andrew Lorand.
+After Loimer’s second year of biodynamically farming together with colleagues in Austria and Alto Adige, they found a consultant to help with the process, the late Andrew Lorand.
 Lorand worked with many wineries including Joseph Phelps in California.

 Lorand spent several weeks working with and training the group of twelve.
-They were impressed yet wanted a rigorous biodynamic certification process- one that included quality items and that was more in line with their practical farming issues.
-At that time they had a different view than Demeter Austria.
+They were impressed yet wanted a rigorous biodynamic certification process, one that included quality items and was more in line with their practical farming issues.
+Their view was different than that of Demeter Austria.
 The result was Respekt, a type of biodynamic certification the group founded in 2007.
 Today there are 25 member wineries from Austria, Germany, Italy, and Hungary.
 And today, a friendly relationship exists between them and Demeter International.

 Loimer on Biodynmics: “The greatest barrier is maybe your own brain / head.
 Changing to Biodynamic Farming means changing your thoughts and your way of thinking and living.
 The problems you will see in the field are to handle (easily).”
 Fred Loimer via email exchange